srlogs/Amazon-web/README.md

     * Admin can add new item, update existing item quantity as well as discount value

 ## Consumer Module:
-Consumer need to register into this application to access the products After registration and successful login, users can do the following actions:
+    * Consumer need to register into this application to access the products.
+    * After registration and successful login, users can do the following actions:
         * Buy the products
         * Can add the products to their cart
         * Can add the products to the wishlist

 ## Note:
     * SINCE WEB LOCALSTORAGE DOESN'T HAVE ENOUGH MEMORY (MAX 10MB) TO STORE ALL THE IMAGES, I STORED THE PATH OF THE IMAGES WHICH LIES IN THIS PATH `amazon/src/assets`.